Exploring the Shape of Economics: A Multilayer Network Analysis of Social Communities and Intellectual Similarity Among Journals Before and After the 2008 Financial Crisis: Abstract

 \section{Abstract}

-This paper investigates the impact of the global financial crisis on the shape of economics as a discipline by analyzing EconLit-indexed journals from 2006 to 2020 using a multilayer network approach.
-We consider two types of social relationships among journals, based on shared editors (interlocking editorship) and shared authors (interlocking authorship), as well as two forms of intellectual proximity, derived from bibliographic coupling and textual similarity.
-These four dimensions are integrated using Similarity Network Fusion to produce a unified similarity network from which journal communities are identified.
-Comparing the field in 2006, 2012, and 2019 reveals a high degree of structural continuity.
-Our findings suggest that, despite changes in research topics after the crisis, fundamental social and intellectual relationships among journals have remained remarkably stable.
-Editorial networks, in particular, continue to shape hierarchies and legitimize knowledge production.
+This paper develops a multilayer network approach for exploring the evolution of scientific disciplines, using the case of economics before and after the 2008 global financial crisis as a large-scale empirical testing ground.
+The units of analysis are journals, linked by social and intellectual relationships.
+The analysis covers all journals indexed in EconLit across three years (2006, 2012 and 2019).
+In the most recent year (2019), the dataset includes 909 journals, over 30,000 editorial board members, more than 260,000 authors, 134,000 articles, and nearly 2 million cited references.
+For each period, we model journals as connected in a four-layer multiplex network: the social relationships are based on shared editors (interlocking editorship) and shared authors (interlocking authorship), while the intellectual ones are based on shared references (bibliographic coupling) and textual similarity between articles.
+These four layers are integrated using Similarity Network Fusion to produce unified similarity networks from which journal communities are identified.
+Comparing the field across the three periods reveals a high degree of structural continuity.
+Although research topics changed after the crisis, the fundamental social and intellectual relationships among journals remained remarkably stable.
+A major result of the analysis is that editorial networks play the dominant role in shaping hierarchies and legitimize knowledge production within the discipline.
+Whether this finding holds in other scientific disciplines remains an open question for future research.